Lyf-Planner/lyf-app/README.md

   - Request the .env file if you don't have it already
 - When the changes are complete and tested, make a PR to `main` branch and await review

+#### Common Errors

+- `non-std c++ expression`
+  - Happens when the expo cache has a state error.
+Almost certainly not your fault, just run `npx expo start -c` to clear the cache

 ## Deployments

 Deployments are handled via Expo Application Services, and can all be delegated to @ethanhusband.